New Century Clubhouse

-The New Century Clubhouse, also known as Square House, is an historic, American clubhouse for a local women's club that is located in West Chester, Chester County, Pennsylvania.
+The New Century Clubhouse, also known as Square House, is an historic clubhouse for a local women's club in West Chester, Chester County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1983.

 History and architectural features

 Built in 1914, this historic structure is a two-story, T-shaped, stuccoed building with flanking one-story wings.
 Designed in the Colonial Revival style, it sits on a raised basement and has a hipped roof.
 The front entrance features a porch with Doric order columns.
 The five-bay, rear wing houses an auditorium with stage and dressing rooms.
 As of January 2010, the building was being used by a Unitarian church.

-It was listed on the National Register of Historic Places in 1983.